Icinga/icingaweb2-module-training/doc/40-Configuration-and-Resources.md

 }
 ```

-This will load the current values from from the `database` section and populate the DataBaseConfigForm with it.
-On saving it will store the given values in the `database` section.
+This will load the current values from the `database` section and populate the DataBaseConfigForm with it.
+On saving, it will store the given values in the `database` section.

 Everything will get written to `/etc/icingaweb2/modules/training/config.ini`